sgdrewry/BioAssess/README.md

 We will generate an information sheet for the polygon, which will include details about all species found within the defined area.

+The function clean_coordaintes from CoordinateCleaner can filter biodiversity data from GBIF based on their coordinates.
+This function focuses on removing potentially erronously georeferenced data, such as coordiantes close to country centroids, capitals, and biodiversity institutions.
+Biodiversity institutions (zoos, botanic gardens, etc) can inaccurately inflat a polyon's biodiversity.
+Thus, CoordinateCleaner offers an option to remove any observations within a specified range of these institutions.
+The package has a dataframe, "institutions", that lists many of these biodiversity institutions.
+We have found that, on a smaller scale that we are interested in, there are institutions that are missing from the list.
+We have created a function that allows users to add institutions to CoordinateCleaner's dataframe "institutions".